pingidentity/pingidentity-devops-getting-started/docs/variableScoping.md

             name: kubernetes-secret

 ## Server Profile scope
 A property file provided by the server-profile repo.
-Going forward it is NOT RECOMMENDED as this overrides all Image/Orchestration variables, unless an export with default value is used, as in this example where LOG_LEVEL would only be set if not previously set (i.e. not set at image or orchestration scopes):

-    export LOG_LEVEL=${LOG_LEVEL:=INFO}

-There are some use cases when the env_vars can be used, such as, when the developer of the server profile requires that a variable should be set to a specific value to never be overridden by orchestration.

-    Exmaple env_vars file
-    SCOPE=env_vars
+Carefully consider setting variables in this scope as can override Image/Orchestration scoped variables.

+The following masthead can be used for your env_vars file to provide examples of setting variables and how they might override lower level scoped variables.
+It will also suppress a warning when processing the env_vars file

+    # .suppress-container-warning
+    #
+    # NOTICE: Settings in this file will override values set at the
+    #         image or orchestraton layers of the container.
+Examples
+    #         include variables that are specific to this server profile.
+    #
+    # Options include:
+    #
+    # ALWAYS OVERRIDE the value in the container
+    #   NAME=VAL
+    #
+    # SET TO DEFAULT VALUE if not already set
+    #   export NAME=${NAME:=myDefaultValue}  # Sets to string of "myDefaultValue"
+    #   export NAME=${NAME:-OTHER_VAR}       # Sets ot value of OTHER_VAR variable
+    #

 ## Container scope
 Any variables defined in the hook scripts.
 Variables that need to be passed to other hook scripts can append to ${CONTAINER_ENV},